JHellberg04/book-app/docs/diary.md

   * **Login** and **Register** views
   * **User dashboard ("My Pages")** in the admin panel

-* Johannes and Alexandra are continuing to build their respective feature areas:
+* Jonatan and Alexandra are continuing to build their respective feature areas:

-  * **Books** (Johannes): book list, individual book pages, and book admin views
+  * **Books** (Jonatan): book list, individual book pages, and book admin views
   * **Reviews** (Alexandra): create and list reviews tied to each book

 > We'll update the task division as designs are finalized and implementation progresses.